Church Ball

 Church Ball is a 2006 sports comedy film written and directed by Kurt Hale.
 It follows an underdog Latter-day Saint church basketball team and their attempts to make it to the championship in the league's last season.
 The film stars Andrew Wilson, Fred Willard, Clint Howard, and Gary Coleman.
+The film received negative reviews from critics and was a box office failure that earned just $464,991 against a $1 million dollar budget.

 Plot

 A local Utah LDS Church holds the record as having the worst basketball team in the church ball league.
 The team has failed to make it into the church tournament in the past 20 years.
 Due to rumors of this being the last year of the league, former team coach, and now Bishop Linderman (Fred Willard) has called Dennis Buckstead (Andrew Wilson) to coach a team made of clumsy misfits to the championship.

 Church expectations of brotherly love, sportsmanship, and fellowship fall prey to competitive fierceness in the effort to win, while Dennis works to bring unity and cooperation.